Braised Lamb Shanks

 cooking time: 3 hours

-All kinds of lamb dishes are very typical of Andalusian cuisine.
-In Almería, you can still find an amazing number of goat farmers, and you always get top quality.
-Especially if you opt for the “cordero lechal”, the suckling kid.
+Lamb dishes of all kinds are very typical for the Andalusian cuisine.
+In Almería you can still find an astonishing number of lamb and goat shepherds and you always get top quality.
+Especially if you choose the tender “cordero lechal”, the suckling lamb.

 A very popular way of preparing lamb in Andalusia is chuletillas de cordero de la brasa, grilled lamb chops.
 Another recipe that is undoubtedly one of the best is a cordero al horno – lamb from the oven, either the lamb’s leg or shoulder.